 She became a skincare specialist, training in one of London’s top schools.
 When she returned to the U.S. in 1986, she opened her own spa, Clifford Classique, in the Newtown area, a suburb of Boston.
 It was an immediate success.

-In 1995, she met David McCourt, twelve years her senior, from a wealthy Connecticut family which traced its roots back to Waterford.
+In 1995, she met David McCourt, twelve years her senior, from a wealthy Connecticut family that traced its roots back to Waterford.
 McCourt had inherited his father’s gas distribution business and he and his brother had expanded it greatly.
 They met through tennis-playing friends.
 It was love at first sight and within six months they were making plans to get hitched.

 The wedding at the Vatican was a bittersweet affair, however.
 Five days before the ceremony Valentine, Ruth’s beloved father, had passed away.
 He had just finished writing his speech for her wedding.
 The family decided to go ahead with the wedding anyway.

 In typical fashion, Ruth had wrangled an audience with the Pope for her and her new husband.
-She had promised an influential priest in her district that she would set up a meeting with Kate Hepburn, a family friend, if he returned the favor with the Pope.
+She had promised an influential priest in her district that she would set up a meeting with Kate Hepburn, a family friend if he returned the favor with the Pope.
 “Done,” he’d said.

 Now she was flying to a Deepak Chopra seminar on the West Coast.
 She was a devotee of the New Age guru as was Paige Hackel, 46, her close friend who was traveling on American Airlines Flight 11, leaving at about the same time to go to Los Angeles.
 They had not traveled together because they had different frequent flyer programs.